pingcap/docs-cn/tiflash/tiflash-configuration.md

 [profiles]

 [profiles.default]
-    ## The default value is `true`.
+    ## The default value is true.
 This parameter determines whether the segment
     ## of DeltaTree Storage Engine uses logical split.
     ## Using the logical split can reduce the write amplification, and improve the write speed.
     ## However, these are at the cost of disk space waste.